Action1Corp/PSAction1/README.md

 ```

-Let's do more than just look, let's change somethign!
+Let's do more than just look, let's change something!

-- I start by querying the groups, to find one with the name matching what we are lookign for.
+- I start by querying the groups, to find one with the name matching what we are looking for.
 - Next I just verified the group object visually, this is not required and is just for demonstration.
 - Next I made a clone of that group object, this would duplicate the group into an editable template to push back for creation.
 - And again I just verify for demonstration.